Ask Science answers 3 common questions about eclipses. Plus - why does the moon turn blood red?

 This week, my family woke up at 4am to see the lunar eclipse.
 There’s nothing quite like watching the Moon turn to blood to start your day.

 As I was watching the Moon fade to a dull red color, I started to think about the cosmic conjunction required to make an eclipse.
-That's why today I want to answer some questions I've received from Everyday Einstein readers and listeners about eclipses:.
+That's why today I want to answer some questions I've received from Ask Science readers and listeners about eclipses:.

 Question #1: How does a solar eclipse work?